-Summer courses at AMBS-Great Plains
+Summer courses at AMBS-Kansas Center Plains

 Biblical Spirituality GP:BIB509

-Biennial — Three hours — Jerry Truex
+Biennial — Two or three hours — Jerry Truex

 In this class, we will work to understand theoretically and practice personally the formational aspects of biblical study.
 How can the Bible become a life-long and life-giving spiritual resource for individuals and congregations?
 Confessional or contemplative reading of the Bible is reading the Bible as if our life depends on it, as of course it does.
 In this way of reading, the biblical text itself vibrates with new meaning for new situations and circumstances.